Skip to content

 3. Audits.
 External auditors verify that the documented processes are actually followed.

 These requirements support TQM.
 A school that has documented its processes can apply continuous improvement to them.
-A school without documented processes is harder to improve, because what is improved is unclear.
+A school without documented processes is harder to improve, because what is being improved is unclear.

 The differences between TQM and ISO